-Respirators must be used for tasks involving contact with soiled bedding (such as emptying dirty cages in the dump station), cleaning owl transport cages, and for work involving hazardous chemicals such as filling isoflurane vaporizers.
+Respirators must be used for tasks involving contact with soiled bedding (such as emptying dirty cages in the dump station), , and for work involving hazardous chemicals such as filling isoflurane vaporizers.
 These individuals will be enrolled in the UO respiratory protection program, to include initial and annual training, medical evaluation for pulmonary function, and fit testing for a suitable respirator.
 All staff are offered the option of voluntary N95 use.
+A